“It is nor Social, nor Mobile

 Who are the Best Cloud LMS Providers?

 No, this is not a list arbitrarily ranking unlike vendors in a made up category.
-Here are the most popular cloud LMS vendors I’ve identified doing my 2014 review of dozens of LMS providers: Docebo, Litmos, Mindflash, LearningCart, DigitalIgnite, InteractYX, Expertus, Saba, DigitalChalk, Cornerstone and Growth Engineering.
+Here are the most popular cloud LMS vendors I’ve identified while I’ve reviewed dozens of LMS providers: Docebo, Litmos, Mindflash, LearningCart, DigitalIgnite (now YourMembership), TOPYX, Expertus, Saba, DigitalChalk, Cornerstone and Growth Engineering.